-In the introduction to his paper, Professor MacFarlane quoted from a recent newspaper article by a Human Rights Watch investigator, making the following observation on the present Chechen conflict: 'The silence of the international community is deafening.
-To date, the international community has given the Russian government no reason to fear any repercussions for its actions.'
+In the introduction to his paper, prof. MacFarlane quoted from a recent newspaper article by a Human Rights Watch investigator, making the following observation on the present Chechen conflict: "The silence of the international community is deafening.
+To date, the international community has given the Russian government no reason to fear any repercussions for its actions".

 It is difficult not to share these sentiments.
-The change in the international mood since 'the first Chechen war' (i.e., the 1994-96 conflict) is striking.
-The predominantly sympathetic attitude toward the 'freedom fighters' had, by the summer of 1999, largely evaporated and been replaced by disgust and suspicion at the 'terrorists'.
-The reasons are, broadly, twofold: (a) gross Chechen mismanagement of own affairs, including the ugly spectre of hostagetaking and brutal murders; and (b) the largely successful Russian policy in managing information and news (including skilful diplomacy), thereby manipulating public opinion at home and abroad.

-This should also serve to illustrate the powerful role played by the (international) mass media in shaping public opinion and thereby triggering some kind of response (or, as the case may be, non-response) by the so-called international community.
+The change in the international mood since "the 1st Chechen War" (i.e. the 1994-96 conflict) is striking.
+The predominantly sympathetic attitude towards the "freedom fighters" had, by the summer of 1999, largely evaporated and been replaced by disgust and suspicion at the "terrorists".
+The reasons are, broadly, twofold: 1) Chechen gross mismanagement of own affairs, including the ugly spectre of hostage-taking and brutal murders; and 2) The largely succesful Russian policy in managing information and news (including skilful diplomacy), thereby manipulating public opinion at home and abroad.
+This should also serve to illustrate the powerful role played by the (international) mass media, - in shaping public opinion and thereby trigger some kind of response (or, as the case may be, non-response) by the so-called international community.

-The Chechen conflict
+The Chechen Conflict

-To be truly victorious in war, the victor also needs to win the hearts and minds of the vanquished people.
-Or, if that is too tall an order, at least win some modicum of legitimacy.
+For a war to be truly victorious, the victor also needs to win the hearts and minds of the vanquished people.
+Or, if that's a too tall order, at least win some modicum of legitimacy.
 Chechnya may serve as a useful reminder of the fact that these things are easier said than done.
-For three centuries, the Russian Empire has tried to conquer Chechnya and the Chechens, so far with mixed or limited success.
+For 3 centuries, the Russian Empire has tried to conquer Chechnya and the Chechens, so far with mixed or limited success.
 As any Chechen will tell you, repeated large-scale attempts by the Imperial Power (General Yermolov from 1818 and for decades onwards, Stalin's wholesale deportation in 1944) at annihilation of their nationhood have left an indelible imprint on the collective memory of the Chechen people.
-And now, in less than a decade, the region has seen two wars which have brought death, misery and immense destruction.
+And now again, in less than one decade the region has seen two wars which have brought death, misery and immense destruction.
 Peace and stability seem as elusive as ever.

-It is an asymmetrical conflict-not only in terms of relative size/strength/resources, but also in terms of how the conflict is perceived by the parties.
-Apart from the heavy symbolism of the words 'sovereignty' and 'independence', what is the conflict all about?
+It is an asymmetrical conflict - not only in terms of relative size/strength/ resources, but also in terms of how the conflict is perceived by the parties.
+Apart from the heavy symbolism of the words "sovereignty" and "independence", what is the conflict all about?
+Roughly speaking, the issue may be summed up as follows:

-Roughly speaking, the issue may be summed up as follows.
-During the 1994-96 conflict, the Russian view (which commanded only lukewarm enthusiasm) was declared to be the task of 'restoring constitutional order'.
-In 1999, the prevailing view of the issue had (rather more successfully) been re-defined as 'defending Russia's territorial integrity and combating terrorism'.
+During the 1994-96 conflict, the Russian view (which commanded only lukewarm enthusiasm) was declared to be the task of "restoring constitutional order".
+In 1999, the prevailing view of the issue had (rather more successfully) been re-defined as "defending Russia's territorial integrity and combatting terrorism".

-From the Chechen point of view, the conflict was and remains a 'struggle against the colonial oppressor', including 'fighting for national self-determination, specifically defending their homes and families against death and destruction, and ultimately defending the Chechen people against the threat of genocide'.
+From the Chechen point of view, the conflict was and remains a "struggle against the colonial oppressor", including "fighting for national self-determination, specifically defending their